Gen. H.R. McMaster upends anti-Trump insider narrative

 “Well, distinguished colleague, let me tell you this, when President Trump was in Moscow back then, I didn’t even know that he was in Moscow,” Mr. Putin said.
 “I treat President Trump with utmost respect, but back then when he was a private individual, a businessman, nobody informed me that he was in Moscow.”

-Gen. McMaster calls Mr. Putin’s non-answer “KGB subterfuge.”
+Gen. McMaster calls Mr. Putin’s nonanswer “KGB subterfuge.”

 Gen. McMaster says the Kremlin’s skill at creating fake personalities to attack Mrs. Clinton was turned on him during his National Security Council days.
 And the “bots” ignited the “alt right” to attack him.